Lego The Simpsons: Krusty Burger

-From 1-7 June 2025, LEGO Insider members could receive a free Living Room (set number: 5009325) set when they purchase the Krusty Burger set from LEGO stores or LEGO.com.
+From 1-7 June 2025, LEGO Insider members could receive a free Living Room (set number: 5009325) set when they purchased the Krusty Burger set from LEGO stores or LEGO.com.

 Collectible minifigures

 The Lego Simpsons Series 1

-The Lego Simpsons Series 1 (set number: 71005) was released 1 May 2014 as a part of Lego Minifigures theme, and includes characters from The Simpsons television series.
-It consists of 16 different minifigures including Homer, Bart, Marge, Lisa, Maggie, Grampa, Ned Flanders, Krusty the Clown, Milhouse, Ralph, Apu, Nelson, Itchy, Scratchy, Chief Wiggum, and Mr. Burns.
+The Lego Simpsons Series 1 (set number: 71005) was released on 1 May 2014 as part of the Lego Minifigures theme, and includes characters from The Simpsons television series.
+It consists of 16 different minifigures, including Homer, Bart, Marge, Lisa, Maggie, Grampa, Ned Flanders, Krusty the Clown, Milhouse, Ralph, Apu, Nelson, Itchy, Scratchy, Chief Wiggum, and Mr. Burns.

 The Lego Simpsons Series 2

-The Lego Simpsons Series 2 (set number: 71009) was released 1 May 2015 as a part of Lego Minifigures theme, and includes characters from The Simpsons television series.
-It consists of 16 different minifigures including Date Night Homer, Date Night Marge, Pajamas Lisa with Snowball II, Maggie with Santa's Little Helper, Bartman, Milhouse as Fallout Boy, Comic Book Guy, Martin Prince, Professor Frink, Hans Moleman, Selma, Patty, Groundskeeper Willie, Edna Krabappel, Smithers, and Dr. Hibbert.
+The Lego Simpsons Series 2 (set number: 71009) was released on 1 May 2015 as part of the Lego Minifigures theme, and includes characters from The Simpsons television series.
+It consists of 16 different minifigures, including Date Night Homer, Date Night Marge, Pajamas Lisa with Snowball II, Maggie with Santa's Little Helper, Bartman, Milhouse as Fallout Boy, Comic Book Guy, Martin Prince, Professor Frink, Hans Moleman, Selma, Patty, Groundskeeper Willie, Edna Krabappel, Smithers, and Dr. Hibbert.

 Lego BrickHeadz sets

 Homer Simpson & Krusty the Clown (set number: 41632) was released on 2 October 2018 as part of the Lego BrickHeadz theme and based on The Simpsons television series.
-The set consists of 215 pieces and 2 baseplates.'
+The set consists of 215 pieces and two baseplates.'